codefresh-io/docs.codefresh.io/_docs/getting-started/create-a-basic-pipeline.md

 ###  Selecting your Git repository

-Make sure that you have selectec *Repositories* from the left sidebar.
+Make sure that you have selected *Repositories* from the left sidebar.
 Then click the *Add new repository* button to get started.

 {% include